let4be/crusty/main/README.md

 In the real world usage scenario on high bandwidth channel docker might become a bit too expensive, so it might be a good idea either to run directly or at least in `network_mode = host`

-### External service dependencies - clickhouse and grafana
+### External service dependencies

+- clickhouse - metrics
+- redis - smart queue
+- grafana - dashboard for metrics

-just use `docker-compose`, it's the recommended way to play with `Crusty`
+just use `docker-compose`, it's the recommended way to play with `Crusty`(configured in `network_mode=host` because of speed constraints when using on ~10gbit/s channels, we don't really wanna pay docker vnet overheads)

 however...